undecaf/storage-composer/README.md

   <dt><code>Username (empty to copy host user):</code>,<br>
   <code>Login passphrase:</code></dt>
-  <dd><p>Defines a user account to be created on the target system.
+  <dd><p>Defines the user account to create on the target system.
 For
   convenience, username and passphrase of the current host user (the one running
   <code>sudo&nbsp;stcomp.sh</code>) can be copied to the target.</p></dd>
 </dl>